LordTurban/TestCafe_Test_CandFBootcamp/README.md

 -Node.js: Install Node.js globally in your system.
 Open a Terminal in project root folder, type `npm init` to update package.json file.

--TestCafé: Open a Terminal in project root folder, type `npm install -g testcafe` to create a library and then, type `npm install testcafe` to install locally in the project an generate the node_modules folder files.
+-TestCafé: Open a Terminal in project root folder, type `npm install -g testcafe` to create a library and then, type `npm install testcafe` to install locally in the project and generate the node_modules folder files.

 How to Run: